By Ken Wackes June 2017

-USDOE Secretary Betsy Devos has responded succinctly: “The very fact that we have a budget indicates that there are limited resources.
+Secretary of Education Betsy DeVos has responded succinctly: “The very fact that we have a budget indicates that there are limited resources.
 If not, we wouldn’t need a budget.”
 The budget, she adds, reflects the priorities the president was elected to pursue:

 - diminish the role of the federal government in public schools

 - give to parents the means to exercise school choice

 - defund programs that are not productive and that overlap other programs and funding.

 A friend sent me an article given to him by a seatmate on a recent flight.
 The gentleman had been having an apoplexy over President Trump’s proposed education budget for 2018.
 He directed my friend to an article in which two Founding Fathers — John Adams and Thomas Jefferson — were reported to favor funding of schools by the federal government.
 A quote by John Adams was cited by the author, but no primary source was given.